 The Duval Dam Buster Trail Run (DDB) consists of four trail running events within the Mt Duval and Dumaresq Dam areas.
 The event is organised by the DDB committee consisting of passionate trail running locals and interested community members.
 All committee members are volunteers.
 The event will be hosted by Armidale Athletics Club Inc.

 Mt Duval is a large forested mountain on the New England Range, part of the Great Dividing Range, and is located in the New England region of NSW.
 With an elevation of 1,400 metres above sea level, Mt Duval is one of the largest peaks in the area, dominating the Armidale skyline.

-There will be three distances: a 2.5km family/kids fun run/walk, a 15km and a 30km event.
+There will be four distances: a 2.5km family/kids fun run/walk, an 8km, a 15km and a 30km event.

 Start/Finish at Dumaresq Dam near Armidale, NSW.
 The dam is located approximately 12km from the Armidale CBD.